-Please know that, with your signature on the attestation page at the back of this booklet, you are attesting to your understanding of, obligations around, and commitment to uphold this Code.
-It is your obligation to recognize and report any suspected compliance issues.
-In turn, the company will support you if you have reported an issue in good faith.
+Please know that, with your signature on the attestation page at the back of this Code of Conduct, you are attesting to your understanding of and commitment to performing your duties in an ethical and compliant manner.
+This includes recognizing and reporting any potential compliance issues as part of ensuring a culture of accountability and compliance at SCAN.

-With the Code of Conduct as our basic framework and our mission as our driving force, I have no doubt that SCAN will achieve its vision: to become one of the leading geriatric-focused health management enterprises in each of the markets in which we operate.
+With the Code of Conduct as our basic framework and our mission as our driving force, I have no doubt that SCAN will achieve its vision to be a leading health management organization that understands and meets the individual needs of those we serve and shapes the future of care for all seniors.